RohanAlexander/telling_stories_with_data/_book/01-introduction.md

     b.
 No one.
     c.
 Those in the training set.
     d.
 Those in the test set.
-2. In your own words, what is data science?
+2. What is data science (in your own words)?
 3. According to @keyes2019 what is perhaps a more accurate definition of data science (pick one)?
     a.
 The inhumane reduction of humanity down to what can be counted.
     b.
 The quantitative analysis of large amounts of data for the purpose of decision-making.
     c.
 Data science is an inter-disciplinary field that uses scientific methods, processes, algorithms, and systems to extract knowledge and insights from many structural and unstructured data.
-4. Imagine that you have a job in which including 'race' as an explanatory variable improves the performance of your model.
-What types of issues would you consider when deciding whether to include this variable in production?
-What if the variable was sexuality?
+4. Imagine that you have a job in which including 'race' and/or sexuality as explanatory variables improves the performance of your model.
+What types of issues would you consider when deciding whether to include these variable in production (in your own words)?
 5. Re-order the following steps of the workflow to be correct:
     1. Simulate.
     2. Acquire.